What is “Resilience”?

 Department of the Army Civilians (DAC) MRT Candidates: GS 5 – GS 13

-- must be in good standing within their organization and have at least two years federal service remaining before retirement
+- Have at least two years federal service remaining before retirement

-- must be in a job position that allows them to plan, schedule, and direct the organization’s resilience program
+- Be in a job position that allows them to plan, schedule, and direct the organization’s resilience program

-- an Army Spouse MRT Candidate is nominated by his or her spouse’s commander and must be statutory volunteers per AR 608-1
+- An Army Spouse can be nominated as an MRT Candidate by his or her Service Member’s Commander and must be statutory volunteers

 If you want to know more about becoming an MRT candidate, we are here to help.
 Contact the State Resilience Coordinator today!

-State Resilience Coordinator provides oversight for mandatory training and reporting requirements regarding the Comprehensive Soldier and Family Fitness Program (CSF2).
-Assists in the integration of mandatory resilience training requirements, and ensures Master Resilience Training (MRT) quota allocations are being met across the command.
+State Resilience Coordinator (SRC) provides oversight for all training and reporting requirements regarding the Comprehensive Soldier & Family Fitness Program (CSF2).
+The SRC is the subject matter expert when it comes to resilience training requirements.

 Curious if your unit/command has enough Master Resilience Trainers (MRTs)?
 Contact the SRC today!